 Day of the seafarer is an official United Nations international observance day which takes place every year on 25 June.
 It is organized by the International Maritime Organization and aims to increase awareness among the general public of the world’s 1.5 million seafarers for their unique, and all-too-often overlooked, contribution they make to the well-being of all of us.

-IMO is organising and hosting two events focusing on the port sector, building on IMO's World Maritime Day theme for 2017 "Connecting Ships, Ports and People", through a programme of presentations and discussion sessions featuring representatives of Member States, international organizations and ports.
+IMO hosted two events focusing on the port sector, building on IMO's World Maritime Day theme for 2017 "Connecting Ships, Ports and People", with a programme of presentations and discussion sessions featuring representatives of Member States, international organizations and ports.

 IMO currently has two main Awards: the IMO Award for Exceptional Bravery at Sea and the International Maritime Prize.